Weed Lists & Laws

 RULES PERTAINING TO THE ADMINISTRATION AND ENFORCEMENT OF THE COLORADO NOXIOUS WEED ACT

-These changes included categorizing the State noxious weed list into three separate list, A, B, and C.
+These changes included categorizing the State noxious weed list into three separate lists, A, B, and C.

 List A plants are designated for elimination on all County, State, and Federal and Private Lands.